-I’m delighted to announce the top three stories from July’s entries are:
+We are delighted to announce the top three stories from April’s entries are (in alphabetical order):

 These three stories will now go through to the final judging which takes place when the final (eleventh) round closes on 31st May.
 The results of that month will be revealed mid-June and the final ten authors (not necessarily the same as the top ten stories as no author can win more than one prize) will be announced at the 2018 BeaconLit literary festival on Saturday 14th July.

-The August round (where the theme is ‘August’) has already opened so don’t delay in writing those 500-word maximum (excluding titles) masterpieces.
+The final (May) round (where the theme is ‘May’) has already opened so don’t delay in writing those 500-word maximum (excluding titles) masterpieces.
 And do make sure you read them thoroughly before submitting.